IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/identify-n1-queries.md

 ```

 ### Testing
-The test creates 2 players with 3 (different) games played each, verifies that both players are present in the response and the games they've played.
+The following test creates 2 players with 3 (different) games played each, verifies that both players are present in the response and also the games they've played.
 For brevity, we are not verifying `hours_played` or any ordering in either the `Player` list or the games played list for each player.

 #### Functionality
 ```py